 Thus, what has come down to us is a series of pictures, poems and prose.
 Each picture has its commentary in prose and verse.
 In the strip, a student ventures into the wilderness in his search for the bull (or ox; which is a metaphor for enlightenment, or the true self, or simply a regular human being).
 She (or he) keeps searching and eventually finds footprints (traces).
 When she sees the bull for the first time she is amazed.
 Yet she has to work hard to bring it under control.
 Eventually she is enlightened and returns to the world.

 The pictures made use of in the following, are by Shubun from the 1400s.
-They appear in the Manual of Zen Buddhism [Mz] by D.T.
-Suzuki, a book that is in the public domain. - TK
+They appear in the Manual of Zen Buddhism by D.T.
+Suzuki; it is a book in the public domain.

 NOTE: Do not even try to whip and subdue your true Self or the Enlightenment side of yourself deep inside.
 Harshness and beating is ugly, and far from the right way.
 The metaphor halts in this very important side to inward development.